 The AR-15 semi-automatic rifle is among the most common guns on the California Justice Department’s list of more than 145,000 assault weapons grandfathered in prior to the state’s 2001 ban.

 Craigslist has a policy plainly prohibiting the buying or selling of any guns, gun parts or ammunition.
-But many ads on the site seek to sell or trade for these items.
+But many ads on the site seek to sell or trade

 In this episode of Reveal, we investigate why minorities and kids with special needs face criminal charges for acting out in school; we uncover how police are poisoned on the job, and trace how people are building assault weapons from parts they buy online; and we gain insight into an elusive character fighting the death penalty in the most high profile of ways.